 - Social media login.
 Letting users sign in through their existing social media accounts improves the user experience and makes using the app more convenient;

 - Fitness tracker sync.
-If a user has a wearable device, the option to synchronise their data with the app will make using it much easier;
+If a user has a wearable device, the option to synchronize their data with the app will make using it much easier;

 - User profiles.
-It’s important to let customers input personal data such as height, weight, age and gender.
-This allows them to personalise the app to their specific needs and get recommendations that are right for them;
+It’s important to let customers input personal data such as height, weight, age, and gender.
+This allows them to personalize the app to their specific needs and get recommendations that are right for them;

 - Push notifications.
 While push notifications aren’t essential for all MVPs, they can be good to include in a fitness app.
 Reminding your users to exercise or weigh themselves keeps them coming back, increasing the chances of not only them succeeding, but your app succeeding too;